alexgu754/LowLatencyOSX/README.md

 the AddPresentedCounter counter breaks after a while, is that because core video skips frames from overloads or a bad implementaion?
 I don't even know anymore

+(github seems to rencode and drop the fps, video doesn't do it justice)

 https://github.com/user-attachments/assets/fa9cb4d1-31f5-45a9-87a3-ef030027dce8